 Oily skin occurs when glands in the skin produce too much sebum.
-Several home remedies, lifestyle adjustments, and clinical treatments may help reduce the appearance of oily skin.
+Several home remedies, lifestyle adjustments, and clinical treatments may help get rid of oily skin or reduce its appearance.

 Oily skin is a